eadickson/1.-SQL_Project_2023_Job_Market_Data_Analysts/README.md

 - Top 10 paying data analyst roles range from $184,000 to $650,000; the interest in data analysis is showcased across industries.

-You can find the chart for top paying jobs here: [Top Paying Jobs](https://public.tableau.com/views/1_Top_Paying_Jobs_17512342837910/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+You can find the chart for top paying jobs here: [Top Paying Jobs](/Graphs/Top_Paying_Jobs.png)

-(This bar chart visualizes the salary for the top 10 salaries for data analysts; the chart was generated in Tableau from my SQL query results, retrieved from an excel file.)
+(This bar chart visualizes the salary for the top 10 sal.aries for data analysts.)

 ### 2. Skills for Top Paying Jobs: